confetti-framework/docs/requests.md

 #### Retrieving An Input Value

 Using a few simple methods, you may access all of the user input from your `http.request` instance without worrying about which HTTP verb was used for the request.
-Regardless of the HTTP verb, the `Input` method may be used to retrieve user input:
+Regardless of the HTTP verb, the `Content` method may be used to retrieve user input:

-    name := request.Body("name").String()
+    name := request.Content("name").String()

-You may pass a default value as the second argument to the `BodyOr` method.
+You may pass a default value as the second argument to the `ContentOr` method.
 This value will be returned if the requested input value is not present on the request:

-    name := request.BodyOr("name", "Sally").String()
+    name := request.ContentOr("name", "Sally").String()

 When working with forms that contain array inputs, use "dot" notation to access the arrays:

-    name := request.Body("name.1").String()
+    name := request.Content("name.1").String()
-    name, err := request.Body("name.1").StringE()
+    name, err := request.Content("name.1").StringE()

-    names := request.Body("name.*").Collection()
+    names := request.Content("name.*").Collection()

-You may call the `Body` method with an empty string in order to retrieve all of the input values as support.Map:
+You may call the `Content` method with an empty string in order to retrieve all of the input values as support.Map:

-    requestValues = request.Body("").Map()
+    requestValues = request.Content("").Map()

 #### Retrieving JSON Input Values